Pancreatitis Treatment in Wichita, KS

 Schedule an Appointment

 If you suffer from pancreatitis, contact KU Wichita Gastroenterology for a consultation on your treatment options.
-If you are experiencing a severe pancreatitis attack, this is considered a medical emergency and you should call your doctor or head to the emergency room immediately.
+If you are experiencing a severe pancreatitis attack, this is considered a medical emergency and you should call your gastroenterologist or head to the emergency room immediately.

 To schedule a consultation, contact our office today by calling (316) 293-3455.